Wild Daddy and I got together in our mid-30s and as ‘geriatric parents’ planned to have 3 children in 3 years…..WHAT WERE WE THINKING?!!!

 Write – journalling is a great way to relax.
 Choose a topic and write for 10 minutes without stopping, whatever comes into your head

-Sleep – set an alarm, find somewhere quiet but don’t worry if you can’t nod off, just enjoy the solitude
+Sleep – set a 20 minute alarm, find somewhere quiet and take a nap.
+If you can’t nod off, just enjoy the solitude

 Bathe – bring the ocean inside with a relaxing sea salt bath.
 I use Tidmans, Epsom or magnesium salts